 What is the trait you most deplore in others?

 People who don’t say thank you.
 Over-reliance on snark.
 People who seem proud that they’re ignorant.
-People who don’t know how to shut up.
+People who don’t know when to shut up.
 People who jump up and down and go crazy on game shows, before they’ve even won anything, which is like buying a lottery ticket and jumping up and down before you even scratch it.

 What person do you most despise?